-3.3 Objectives of the Unit: The present unit will enable the learner to the followings.
+The present unit will enable the learner to:

-- a) Learners will be able to know the sub-skills of listening - b) Learners will be able to know the sub-skills of speaking and different strategies to improve speaking skills - c) Learners will be able to know the sub-skills of reading and also about the study skills - d) Learners will be able to know various stages and process of writing along with reference skills - e) Learners will be able to familiarise themselves with the basics of English phonetics - f) Learners will be able to know the role of language laboratory in English language teaching and learning. - 3.3.1 Listening and Speaking: This subunit first deals with Listening skills and followed by Speaking skills. - 3.3.2 Sub Skills of Listening: The real-life communication provides several supplementary skills for listening; some of the widely used listening skills are described here. - Intensive Listening - Extensive Listening - Critical Listening
+- know the sub-skills of listening - know the sub-skills of speaking and different strategies to improve speaking skills - know the sub-skills of reading and also about the study skills - know various stages and process of writing along with reference skills - familiarise themselves with the basics of English phonetics - know the role of language laboratory in English language teaching and learning.

+3.3 Listening and Speaking

+This subunit first deals with listening skills and followed by speaking skills.

+3.3.1 Sub Skills of Listening: The real-life communication provides several supplementary skills for listening; some of the widely used listening skills are described here.

+- Intensive Listening

+- Extensive Listening

+- Critical Listening